If you care about corporate learning, you should care about curation.

 Validate: Ensure that information is reliable, current and supported by research.

 Synthesize: Describe patterns, trends or flows in large amounts of information.

 Present: Make information understandable through visualization or logical presentation.

 Contextualize: Describe the information in the context of the organization or group.

 Question: Critically examine the assumptions of a source of information.

 Compare: Show how and where sources of information differ on a topic, and where they agree.

 Curators must also recognize when to capture information that may not be needed until later.
-For example, 1,500 workers could use a specific tool every day, but over the course of six months 200 of them may stumble across the need to use an unfamiliar feature in order to make a deadline.
+For example, 1,500 workers could use a specific tool every day, but over six months 200 of them may stumble across the need to use an unfamiliar feature to make a deadline.
 If curators had the foresight to recognize information about how that feature could be valuable under certain circumstances, they could categorize it and include it in a knowledge base for use on-demand.

 Curators add further value by putting information in the context of the person asking for help.
 Sending a note saying, “Here’s a link to the resource,” provides some value, but including a description of how the resource has previously been used adds more.
 Providing a list of resources, with each annotated according to the context of the person asking for help, adds even more.

 All of this is especially important at a time when technology and automation are driving fundamental changes in how work gets done.
 While media discussions center on how new technologies will eliminate the need for many roles now performed by people, in November 2015’s McKinsey Quarterly, Michael Chui, James Manyika and Mehdi Miremadi contended that the focus on individual occupations was misleading.
 “Very few occupations will be automated in their entirety in the near or medium term,” they wrote.
 Instead, “certain activities are more likely to be automated, requiring entire business processes to be transformed, and jobs performed by people to be redefined, much like the bank teller’s job was redefined with the advent of ATMs.”